aerojs/aero/docs/QuickGuide.md

 * `hello/hello.json`

 ## Controllers
-A controller is just an object that defines `get` or `post` methods.
+The `hello.js` controller is just an object that defines `get` or `post` methods.
 Or whatever you need.

 ```js
 exports.get = (request, response) => response.end('Hello')